dloetzke/print-action-payload/README.md

 # Print Action Payload

-This simple action prints its webhook event payload (context about the repo and workflow that has called it) and sets it as the output `payload`.
+This simple action prints its webhook event payload (context about the repo and workflow that have called it) and sets it as the output `payload`.

 ## Inputs